Kappa Delta Chi: Symbols

 The official KDChi motto was chosen in 2008 and it is "Leading with Integrity, United through Service."
 Its principles or pillars are unity, honesty, integrity, and leadership.

 The sorority's colors are pink and maroon.
 Its mascot is the penguin.
 Its flower is the pink rose.
 Its jewel is the emerald.
 Its nickname is KDChi.

 Philanthropy

 Kappa Delta Chi is a service-based sorority.
-It supports two National Philanthropy endeavors, the Kappa Delta Chi Foundation and the American Cancer Society.
+It supports two National Philanthropy endeavors, the Emerald Foundation for Kappa Delta Chi and the American Cancer Society.
 Undergraduate chapters hold an annual Bowl-A-Thon or KD Kickball event that funds the majority of the projects that the National Foundation sponsors.
 The Foundation receives, manages, and distributes scholarship funds, annual gifts, and other donations.
 It was formed in 1999.

 Governance

-The sorority is governed by its Board of Directors, National Administrative Council, and a National Council, composed of its alumnae.
+The sorority is governed by its board of directors, national administrative council, and a national council, composed of its alumnae.
 Annually, KDChi holds a national leadership conference.
-KDChi's National Headquarters is in Lubbock, Texas.
+KDChi's national headquarters is in Lubbock, Texas.